22 Year Old Alcoholic That Has Become One Of The Many Youths Enjoying Sobriety

 I went back to Cape Town to study for my deferred examination.
 My anxiety was paralyzing.
 My depression was crippling and my mental state began to deteriorate at an accelerating rate.
 My relationship with my boyfriend was the last one standing and even that began to go downhill.
 For the 4 weeks of December/January I could not stop drinking for even a day.
 I smoked marijuana quite frequently during this period and was out of mind for the entire time.
 I could not get even close to study.
 My hyper-sensitivity was at the extreme.
 I could feel anxiety, fear, depression, anger and deeply alone.
 These feelings would be so intense that I thought that they could kill me.
 I also felt like this would last forever.
 I didn’t see a way out because I blamed the state of my life on my bipolar disorder.
 I had lost the ability to find joy in my life.
 I had lost all connection with any form of spirituality.
 I was a liar.
 I was a thief.
 I was inconsiderate.
 I was so selfish that it had left a wake of destruction for all those around me.
 I was wallowing in self-pity and thought that my life was worse than everyone else’s.
 I was unwilling to do anything about it and expected everyone around me to fix everything.
 I thought that I was the centre of my small twisted Universe.

 Two days before my examination I was sitting on the stoep of my digs in Cape Town and realised that I had to ask for help, but not like I used to.
 I had to ask for help and be willing to help myself.
 I knew that I wasn’t a typical alcoholic that was old and had lost his job and family.
 I was an alcoholic that could end up like that very quickly.
 I was privileged to see that if I did nothing I would end up with nothing.
 No job.
 No family.
 No friends.
 That seed that was planted the few months ago received its first bit of willingness to help it grow.
 I called my mom and asked her if I could go into rehab.
 She was relieved and the next day I was on a flight and went into Houghton House on the 18th of January 2014 at the age of 21.
-I have been sober from alcohol and all mind or mood altering substances since.
+I have been enjoying sobriety from alcohol and all mind or mood altering substances since.

 I was posed with two options.
 I can either pick up a drink or do whatever it takes not to pick up a drink.
 I have decided to do whatever it takes to not pick up a drink.

 I went to my counsellor and told her I am ready to do whatever it takes, but I don’t know how to do it.
 She said: “HOW is the right question.
 Be Honest, Open-minded and Willing.
 If you start with that you cannot go wrong” (paraphrased slightly).
 Because I was so spiritually bankrupt I needed some place to start getting better.
 I was depressed and anxious for the first week of rehab, but after that I began to feel better; my medication began to work as I wasn’t poisoning myself with booze anymore.
 I realized that I have an allergy to alcohol; when I have one drink my freewill to stop me from having the next, disappears.
 One is too many and a thousand is never enough is the first thing that comes to mind when I feel like a drink.
 I also realised that alcohol is not my problem.
-I am the problem and I needed to change to get better.
+I am the problem and I needed to change to get better and start enjoying sobriety.

 One of my greatest experiences was sharing all my secrets with my counsellor.
 It lifted a great amount of shame and guilt.
 I also began relating to those around me and I began to find out that I wasn’t alone.
 I also began to realise that I am not special and different from other addicts or alcoholics.
 We all have the same disease and we also have the same treatment; recovery, which stems from the twelve steps of Alcoholics Anonymous.
 I absolutely love Alcoholics Anonymous!
 It has saved my life and will save countless others in the future.
 There is only one condition, you have to get honest.
 Everything else are suggestions.
 I followed the suggested things and I reaped the rewards.